phcode-dev/phoenix/docs/generatedApiDocs/NodeConnector-API.md

 Creates a new node connector with the specified ID and module exports.

-Returns a promise that resolves to an NodeConnector Object (which is an EventDispatcher with additional `execPeer` and `triggerPeer` methods. `peer` here means, if you are executing `execPeer` in Phoenix, it will execute the named function in node side, and vice versa.
+Returns a NodeConnector Object (which is an EventDispatcher with additional `execPeer` and `triggerPeer` methods. `peer` here means, if you are executing `execPeer` in Phoenix, it will execute the named function in node side, and vice versa.
+You can right away start using `execPeer`, `triggerPeer`(to send/receive events) APIs without waiting to check if the other side nodeConnector is created.

-The promise will be resolved only after a call to `createNodeConnector` on the other side with the same `nodeConnectorID` is made.
-This is so that once the  promise is resolved, you can right away start two-way communication (exec function, send/receive events) with the other side.
+Note: If the NodeConnector has not been created on the other end, requests made with `execPeer` or `triggerPeer` will be temporarily queued for up to 10 seconds to allow time for the connector to be created.
+If the connector is not created within this timeout period, all queued `execPeer` requests will be rejected, and all queued events will be dropped.
+It is recommended to call the `createNodeConnector` API on both ends within a timeframe of less than 10 seconds(ideally same time) for seamless communication.

 *   execPeer: A function that executes a peer function with specified parameters.
 *   triggerPeer: A function that triggers an event to be sent to a peer.